Enquire Today

 How to apply for an Extraordinary Drivers Licence

-Applying for an Extraordinary Drivers Licence in WA can be a difficult and stressful task.
-However, the qualified team at Stevenson Legal, led by one of Perth's well-known traffic lawyers, Nicholas Stevenson, can easily help you apply for an EDL.
-Perth's premier lawyers for Extraordinary Driver’s Licences.
+Applying for an Extraordinary Driver’s Licence in WA can be a difficult and stressful task.
+However, the qualified team at Stevenson Legal, led by one of Perth's well-known traffic lawyers, Nicholas Stevenson, can easily help you successfully apply for an E Licence.
+Perth's premier lawyers for Extraordinary Driver’s Licences

 • Our clients are assisted by our thorough knowledge of the law, advice tailored to your specific circumstances, and above all, our experience.